aksiksi/csim/shared/src/main/scala/me/assil/csim/podem/NOTES.md

 In other words, objective is to set the input of one of the D-frontier gates to a non-controlling value to allow D/D' to propagate!

 Selection of a gate from the D-frontier and the selection of the input can be random (in principle), but ideally should be optimized!

+### Issues Faced

+1. If D/D' is at a PI, and the first gate is 1-input (INV or BUF), need to run imply once to populate D-frontier.
+2. If D/D' is at a PO, need to shift D/D' back until either: 1) it's at a 2-input gate, or 2) it's at a PI.